 Himalayan River Guide Training Academy

-We are very excited to launch our new Himalayan River Guide Training Academy.
-This intensive 2 month program offers the most comprehensive training of its kind, hosted in Nepal on an epic variety of wilderness camps and multi-day river expeditions.
+Our Himalayan River Guide Training Academy offers an intensive 2 month program with the most comprehensive training of its kind, hosted in Nepal on an epic variety of wilderness camps and multi-day river expeditions.
 If you are a paddling enthusiast, then you know Nepal is “Mecca” to river running and offers the greatest variety of whitewater rivers in the world.